cyanheads/model-context-protocol-resources/README.md

 > Explore the [template repository](https://github.com/cyanheads/mcp-ts-template) for detailed documentation and usage instructions.

-## 🛠️ MCP Guides
+## 📚 MCP Guides

-Comprehensive guides to help you build MCP clients and servers:
+To help you get started building with MCP, here are comprehensive guides for both client and server development:

 ### [MCP Client Development Guide](guides/mcp-client-development-guide.md)